owenthereal/conf/README.md

 Configuration management can get complicated very quickly for even trivial applications running in production.
 `conf` addresses this problem by enabling you to load configuration from different sources.
-**The order in which you attach these configuration sources determines their priority.**
+**The order in which you attach these configuration sources determines their priority.
+The last attached source has the highest priority.**
 These are the supported sources:

 * [Loader.Argv](http://godoc.org/github.com/jingweno/conf#Loader.Argv) loads configuration from command line arguments